shed0n/Ionic-RecipeBook/README.md

 $ ionic cordova run android
 ```

-Substitute android for ios if you are on a Mac or building for iOS.
+Change android for ios if you are on a Mac or building for iOS.